 What To Do If Your Dog Has A Submissive Urination Problem:

 - Take your dog to the vet to rule out medical reasons for the behavior.

 - Get cooperation from all members of the family.

-- Dogs, especially shy or submissive ones, are very sensitive to body language and tone of voice.
+- Dogs, especially shy or submissive ones, are susceptible to body language and tone of voice.
 When speaking to your dog, use a calm, confident, moderate tone of voice.
 Avoid very high or low extremes in pitch.
-Don’t “coochy-coo” or babytalk to your dog either.
+Don’t “coochy-coo” or baby talk to your dog either.
 These tones can create excitement that results in submissive urination.

 - Bending over a dog is a “dominant” posture that may provoke an accident.
 Get down on his level by bending at the knees rather than leaning over from the waist and ask others to approach him in the same way.

 - Pet him under the chin rather than on top of the head.